openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The following parameters are defined:

 `wallet_metadata`:
 : OPTIONAL.
-A String containing a value the Verifier MUST use in the `wallet_nonce` authorization parameter when creating the signed presentation request object.
-For example, a base64url encoded fresh, cryptographically random number with sufficient entropy.
+OPTIONAL.
+A String containing a JSON Object containing metadata parameters as defined in (#as_metadata_parameters).

 `wallet_nonce`:
 : OPTIONAL.
-A String containing as fresh, cryptographically random number with sufficient entropy the Verifier MUST use when creating the signed presentation request object.
+A String containing a value the Verifier MUST use in the `wallet_nonce` authorization parameter when creating the signed presentation request object.
+For example, a base64url encoded fresh, cryptographically random number with sufficient entropy.

 If the Wallet wants the Verifier to encrypt the request object, it SHOULD use the `jwks` or `jwks_uri` claim within `wallet_metadata` to pass the public key for the input to the key agreement.
 Other mechanisms to pass the encryption key can be used as well.